 December 1, 2021Inventory

-However, holding inventory comes with risks and these risks can negatively affect your company’s operations, customer satisfaction and even your bottom line.
+Holding inventory comes with risks.
+These risks can negatively affect your company’s operations, customer satisfaction, and eventually your bottom line.

-Business owners must invest time and energy into reducing the risks associated with carrying inventory stock or they are destined to fail.
+Business owners must invest time and energy wisely into reducing the risks associated with carrying inventory stock or they are destined to fail.

 1: Inaccurate Forecasting